Atlanta hip-hop: History

-From the late 1990s to early 2000s, record producer Lil Jon became a driving force behind the hip hop subgenre known as crunk, known for its upbeat and club oriented hip hop sound.
+From the late 1990s to early 2000s, record producer Lil Jon became a driving force behind the hip-hop subgenre known as crunk, known for its upbeat and club-oriented hip-hop sound.
 Record producers L.A.
 Reid and Babyface founded LaFace Records in Atlanta in the late-1980s; the label eventually became the home to multi-platinum selling artists such as Toni Braxton, TLC, Ciara.
 It is also the home of So So Def Recordings, a label founded by Jermaine Dupri in the mid-1990s, that signed acts such as Da Brat, Jagged Edge, Xscape and Dem Franchise Boyz.
 The success of LaFace and SoSo Def led to Atlanta as an established scene for record labels such as LaFace parent company Arista Records to set up satellite offices.

 In 2009 The New York Times noted that after 2000, Atlanta moved "from the margins to becoming hip-hop's center of gravity, part of a larger shift in hip-hop innovation to the South."
 Atlanta hip-hop's pop breakthrough—everyone from Jermaine Dupri to OutKast to Lil Jon—involved the blend of various distillations of hard-core sounds from the West, bass beats from Florida, and styles and images from the North.
 Producer Drumma Boy called Atlanta "the melting pot of the South".
 Producer Fatboi called the Roland TR-808 ("808") synthesizer "central" to the Music of Atlanta's versatility, used for snap, crunk, trap, and pop rap styles.
-The same article named Fatboi, Shawty Redd, and Zaytoven the four "hottest producers driving the city".
+The same article named Fatboi, Shawty Redd, and Zaytoven the "hottest producers driving the city".
+By the 2010s, Atlanta rap (also known as Trap) had become the dominant genre of the rap game.
+Rappers such as Gucci Mane, Migos, Young Thug, Lil Baby, 21 Savage, T.I. and Gunna became household names while shaping the mainstream rap industry.
+Producers such as Metro Boomin, Mike Will Made It and Zaytoven also contributed to the rise of trap.